MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/console.md

 ---
-description: Learn how to ue the Console tool to view errors and other messages, send debug output, inspect JavaScript objects and XML nodes, and to run JavaScript in the context of the selected window or frame.
+description: Learn how to use the Console tool to view errors/messages, send debug output, and inspect JavaScript objects/XML nodes.
-title: Using the Console API
+title: F12 devtools guide: Console - Microsoft Edge Development
 author: erikadoyle
 ---

 # Console Tool

-Use the **Console** tool to view errors and other messages, send debug output, inspect JavaScript objects and XML nodes, and to run JavaScript in the context of the selected window or frame.
+Use the **Console** tool to view errors and other messages, send debug output, inspect JavaScript objects and XML nodes, and run JavaScript in the context of the selected window or frame.

 ## A window into your code